x

 Please note that the TAMIU DSS office reserves the right to make a determination on the appropriateness of submitted documentation and requests for accommodation(s) on a case-by-case situation.
 Also, keep in mind that documentation acceptable for other agencies and institutions (e.g., vocational rehabilitation agencies, public schools) may not be sufficient for determining post-secondary services.

-Acceptable documentation must reflect the following:
+Acceptable documentation should reflect the following:

-1. Specific diagnoses supported by documentation;
+1. Specific diagnoses supported by documentation.

-3. Evaluation findings that support all diagnoses, to include relevant background history, tests administered, test scores (composite and subtest scores), test results, and interpretation of test results;
+3. Evaluation findings that support all diagnoses, to include relevant background history, tests administered, test scores (composite and subtest scores), test results, and interpretation of test results.

 4. Identification of associated functional limitations or symptoms and how these functional limitations or symptoms substantially impair major life functioning.
-Keep in mind that functional limitations inform which accommodations are appropriate;
+Keep in mind that functional limitations inform which accommodations are appropriate.

-5. Severity of disability and/or expected progression;
+5. Severity of disability and/or expected progression.

-6. Current and/or past accommodations;
+6. Current and/or past accommodations.

-7. Current medications and any related side effects, if applicable;
+7. Current medications and any related side effects, if applicable.

-8. Specific recommendations for accommodations based on identified diagnoses and associated functional impairments;
+8. Specific recommendations for accommodations based on identified diagnoses and associated functional impairments.

-9. Documentation must be on a letterhead, typed, dated, and signed with the evaluator’s name, address, telephone number (in the event that the office needs to contact them), and professional credentials relevant to the diagnosis.
+9. Documentation should be on a letterhead, typed, dated, and signed with the evaluator's name, address, telephone number (in the event that the office needs to contact them), and professional credentials relevant to the diagnosis.

 In addition to services to students with permanent disabling conditions, the DSS office also provides services on a temporary basis.
 Documentation from a licensed professional is needed to provide these services.